 Day 7: Inca Quarry Trail

 This is the most challenging and rewarding day of the hike.
-A four-hour hike will takes us to the top of the first pass of Puccaqasa (approximately 4,370 metres high).
-After enjoying picturesque views of the valley, it’s a two hour hike before stopping for lunch.
-Afterwards, make the two-hour hike to Kuychicassa, the highest pass of the trek at 4,450 metres.
+A four-hour hike will take us to the top of the first pass of Puccaqasa (approximately 4,370 meters high).
+After enjoying picturesque views of the valley, it’s a two-hour hike before stopping for Lunch.
+Afterward, make the two-hour hike to Kuychicassa, the highest pass of the trek at 4,450 meters.
 From here, descend to the sacred site the Incas called Intipunku (Sun Gate), with views of the Nevado Veronica mountain.
 Head to the campsite, which is only a stone’s throw away at Choquetacarpo.

 Day 8: Inca Quarry Trail

 Today’s hike will all a lot of downhill.
-The first stop is the incomplete Kachiqata quarry, where the Incas were intercepted by the Spanish.
+The first stop is the incomplete Kachiqata quarry, where the Spanish intercepted the Incas.
 Around midday, come to the end of the trek.